-kuchnicki@ndep.nv.gov
+cfritsen@ndep.nv.gov

-If preparation and submittal of the proposal electronically represents a hardship, you must contact Ms. Birgit Widegren to explain the nature of the hardship, and to obtain authorization to submit a printed proposal.
+If preparation and submittal of the proposal electronically represents a hardship, you must contact Dr. Christian H. Fritsen to explain the nature of the hardship, and to request authorization to submit a printed proposal.
 If authorized, printed proposals and attachments may be hand delivered or submitted via U.S. Mail to the following physical address: